 The UK government continues to maintain tight control over public spending, and this is reflected in the modest increase in General Annual Grant (GAG) funding received during the year.
 GAG funding is lagged and determined by the number of students on roll in the previous autumn term.
-Our student numbers on 1 October 2019 were 1,178 resulting in an increase in the Academy Trust's principal revenue stream in 2020/21 to £5.7m.
+Our student numbers on 1 October 2021 were 1,253 resulting in an increase in the Academy Trust's principal revenue stream in 2021/22 to £6.3m.

-During the year Pupil Premium income decreased to £75k.
-Income generated by the Academy Trust from donations increased by £21k to £68k, trips reduced by £143k to £9k and catering income reduced by 59% to £112k; reductions in income are due to the pandemic lockdown period.
-Lettings have remained fairly consistent at £28k despite the lockdown due to a new Saturday letting.
-Overall total income reduced from £7.2m to £7.1m.
+During the year Pupil Premium income remained at £75k.
+Income generated by the Academy Trust from donations decreased by £12k to £56k, trips increased by £55k to £64k and catering income increased by 219% to £358k; increases in income are due to the pandemic lockdown period affecting 2020/2021.
+Lettings have increased by £13k to £41k Overall total income increased from £7.1m to £7.5m.

 Staff costs represent the Academy Trust's largest expense.
-All staff received a 2.75% pay increase from September 2020 and several were promoted to more senior positions resulting in higher basic salaries.
-Support staff salaries increased by 2.75% from April 2021.
-Staff costs increased from £5.4m in the prior year to £5.5m.
+All staff received a 2.75% pay increase from September 2021 and several were promoted to more senior positions resulting in higher basic salaries.
+Support staff salaries increased by 2.75% from April 2022.
+Staff costs increased from £5.5m in the prior year to £6.1m.